MeitarTurgeman/messaging_system/README.md

 # Messaging System with DevOps Pipeline

-A production-ready, secure messaging API built with Python Flask, featuring JWT authentication, message status tracking, and a full modern DevOps pipeline: Jenkins CI/CD, Docker, and Kubernetes.
+A production-ready, secure messaging API built with Python Flask, featuring JWT authentication, message status tracking, and a full modern DevOps pipeline: Jenkins CI/CD, Docker, Kubernetes, and Infrastructure as Code with Terraform on AWS.

 ---